 Moderna vaccine is available to adults 18 years of age and older.

 Pfizer-BioNTech vaccine is available to children 12 to 17 years of age.

 The minimum age to get a vaccine is based on the year you were born, per Chief Medical Officer of Health recommendations.
 You can get the vaccine if you will be turning 12 this calendar year.

 How does the vaccine protect you from COVID-19?

 - A vaccine is a way to build your immune system.
 The vaccine teaches our bodies to produce protection against the COVID-19 virus.
 This protection prevents us from getting sick if we're exposed to the virus.

 - In a large study where people were given 2 doses of the Moderna vaccine, people were 94.1% less likely to become sick with COVID-19.

-- Youth ages 12-17 who received the Pfizer vaccine were 100% less likely to become sick with COVID-19.
+- Youth ages 12 to 17 who received the Pfizer vaccine were 100 per cent less likely to become sick with COVID-19.